دوماهنامه

 عنوان مقاله [English]

-Analysis of Temperature and Precipitation Trends and Their Impact on the Reproductive and Vegetative Thresholds and Cultivation Range of Jujube (Ziziphus Jujuba Mill.)
+Analysis of Temperature and Precipitation Trends and Their Impact on the Reproductive and Vegetative Thresholds and Cultivation Range of Jujube (Ziziphus jujuba Mill.)

 نویسنده [English]

-• Mehdi Asadi
+• M. Asadi

-Assistant Professor, Department of Geography Education, Farhangian University, P.O.
+Department of Geography Education, Farhangian University, P.O.
 Box 14665-889, Tehran, Iran

 چکیده [English]